 “People from across the nation, Native and non-Native, are saying, ‘Wow.
 I can’t believe our true history is being represented to us in this way,’ or saying, ‘This is such a wholesome show,’” said Princess Daazhraii Johnson, a “Molly” creative producer, who is Gwich’in Athabascan from the Arctic Circle and has a background in film and television.
 “When we tell our truth and we understand that true history, then we get to heal and we get to create that new and ‘Molly’ is about creating the new.”

-Kim Baca (Navajo/Santa Clara Pueblo) is owner of KBConsulting, an Albuquerque-based company specializing in public relations, communications and content marketing in mainstream markets and Indian Country.
+Kim Baca (Navajo/Santa Clara Pueblo) is an award-winning writer and owner of KB Consulting, an Albuquerque-based company specializing in public relations, communications and content marketing in mainstream markets and Indian Country.
 Kim provides services based on nearly 10 years of media experience that includes The Associated Press, The Santa Fe New Mexican and El Paso Times.
-Kim has also been a marketing and communications director in the higher education and nonprofit sectors, and served as interim executive director of the Native American Journalists Association before the organization moved to Oklahoma.
+Kim has also been a marketing and communications director in the higher education and nonprofit sectors, and served as interim executive director of the former Native American Journalists Association before the organization moved to Oklahoma.